Analytical Study on the Exposedness of Potential Positions for External Human-Machine Interfaces

-\cite{guo_video-based_2022} used an experiment where participants watched a video of a vehicle approaching from the right, while their gaze was being recorded, in order to determine what parts of the vehicle they paid attention to.
-The vehicles illustrated in this experiment may use one from six different eHMI proposals (flashing text, sweeping pedestrian icon, sweeping arrow, flashing smiley, flashing light band, and sweeping light bar) located in one of three different positions (grill, windshield, and roof).
-They could also have no eHMI at all, in which case only one yielded, while ten did not.
+Guo et al. \cite{guo_video-based_2022} used an eye tracking device as well.
+In this experiment participants watched a video of a vehicle approaching from the right as their gaze was being recorded, in order to determine what parts of the vehicle they paid attention to.
+The vehicles illustrated in this experiment either employed no eHMI, or showed one of six different eHMI designs (flashing text, sweeping pedestrian icon, sweeping arrow, flashing smiley, flashing light band, and sweeping light bar) located in one of three different positions (grill, windshield, and roof).
 The results determined the windshield to be the locations of the vehicle with the longest visual attention from participants, followed closely by the grill, but found little difference in the efficiency of an eHMI based on said location.

-A similar experiment to the one done for the present paper is that of \cite{troel-madec_ehmi_2019}, where a 3D simulation was created to measure what parts of the vehicle were visible most of the time, and hence which areas were best suited for the placement of eHMIs, from the perspective of pedestrians looking at an incoming vehicle from the sidewalk.
-For this, the team placed three 3D models of a sedan vehicle in a virtual space, forming an unmoving line on the side closest to the sidewalk, facing towards the camera.
+A similar experiment to the one done for the present paper is that of Troel-Madec et al. \cite{troel-madec_ehmi_2019}, where a 3D simulation was created to measure what parts of the vehicle were visible most of the time to pedestrians looking at an incoming vehicle, and hence which areas were best suited for the placement of eHMIs.
+For this, the team placed three 3D models of a sedan vehicle in a virtual space, forming an unmoving line on the side closest to the sidewalk and facing towards the camera.
 Each vehicle was then assigned a different primary color, with differences in the shading based on what part of the vehicle they were in: front, side, and back.
-A virtual camera then took a series photos from a predefined set of points on the sidewalk at varying heights.
+A virtual camera then took a series photos from a predefined set of points on the sidewalk at five different heights, in order to simulate how children, teenagers, and adults may perceive the situation.
 The pixels on the resulting images were analyzed, using the solid color of the vehicles to find what parts of the each vehicle were visible the most.
 The results pointed to the side of the vehicle to be the most consistently visible part of the vehicle, and the team used these results to develop a prototype for an eHMI that was positioned on the front doors and windshield rails.